Aravind0066/Sith-StudyFlow/README.md

 So I decided to **combine all three** into a **single app** that integrates:
 > 🎶 Mood-based music + 🗓️ Productivity planner + 🤖 AI assistant

+One of the key ideas was to detect the **user's mood dynamically from the chatbot conversation history** and play music that matches that mood automatically.

+> For example:
+> - If you're stressed or angry → play **intense** tracks
+> - If you're relaxed → play **calm** tracks
+> - If you're focused and asking many questions → play **focus** tracks

+Originally, we planned to **integrate with the Spotify API** so that the detected mood would **trigger playback of matching Spotify playlists**.
+However, due to time constraints, we currently include only a limited set of **local music files**.

 This is a **basic prototype** built during a hackathon and can be **scaled significantly** in the future.

 > ⚠️ **Note:** Only limited local music tracks are included for now.